larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 #### Royal Wedding (Wedding Garment)
 [Matt.
 22:1-14](https://read.lsbible.org/?q=Matt.+22%3A1-14)
+- king
+- wedding feast
+- king's son
+- kings slaves
+- invitation
+	- to those who had been called
+		- paid no attention
+		- mistreatment of slaves
+			- kings judgement on them
+	- to main highway people, both good and bad
+- guest not dressed in wedding clothes
+	- outer darkness
+		- weeping and gnashing of teeth
+- many called, few chosen

+Peters notes
 - parties are invited to the wedding
 - preliminary stage is introduced
 - postponement is indicated until a certain gathering is obtained